Quantum tomography of three-qubit generalized Werner states: Framework for state tomography

 \subsection{Measurements}

-To extract information required for QST of three-qubit generalized Werner states, we utilize a measurement scheme based on the SIC-POVM such that $\dim \mathcal{H} =2$.
-For qubits, the SIC-POVM is defined by means of four vectors:
+To obtain information required for QST of three-qubit generalized Werner states, we implement the SIC-POVM for the Hilbert space such that $\dim \mathcal{H} =2$, which can be generalized to three-qubit measurement operators.
+In case of qubits, the SIC-POVM is constructed from four vectors:

 where by $\{\ket{0},\ket{1}\}$ we denote the standard basis in $\mathcal{H}$.
-According to the definition of the SIC-POMC, the measurement operators are defined as rank$-1$ projectors:
+From the definition of the SIC-POMC, the measurement operators are represented as rank$-1$ projectors:

 which satisfy $\sum_{k=1}^4 \mathcal{P}_k = \mathbb{I}_2$.
-These four measurement operators are sufficient to perform single-qubit tomography \cite{Rehacek2004}.
-The measurement scheme based on the SIC-POVM can be realized on photons in order to characterize the polarization state of light.
-This scheme is minimal, but at the same time it allows for efficient and reliable single-qubit tomography.
+The set of four operators $\{\mathcal{P}_k\}$ is considered an optimal measurement scheme for qubit tomography \cite{Rehacek2004}.
+Moreover, the SIC-POVM is a minimal informationally complete set of measurement operators.
+However, it proved to be a reliable framework for single-qubit tomography.
+For example, the measurement represented by the SIC-POVM can be effectively realized on photons to characterize the polarization state of light \cite{Bent2015}.

 In this framework, we assume that the three-qubit state is encoded in the polarization mode of photons.
 Each photon travels in a separate arm of the experimental setup and undergoes measurements according to the SIC-POVM scheme.
 Therefore, for state reconstruction of three photons, we propose three-qubit operators: